kashodiya/test-data-generation-language/HOW_TO_RUN_EXAMPLES.md

 - Download ANTLR4 for parser generation
 - Generate the parser from grammar files
 - Install the package in development mode with all dependencies
-- With uv setup, no virtual environment activation is needed
+- With uv, no virtual environment activation is needed

 For more details or troubleshooting, see `dev-setup/README.md`.